shorane/System_Design_ATM/README.md

 	./main

 Follow the instructions displayed to go through the process of performing a transaction with the ATM API.
 Correct security pin to proceed with the transaction is 1111.
 Further instructions for using the program will be displayed after entering the pin.
+An example run is showcased below.
+Validity checks have been implemented to ensure only correct information is accepted by the ATM instance.

 ## Example run:

 ```
 Enter 4 digit pin number or enter 0 to exit:
 ```
-User input: 1111
+User input: 1111	(there are three tries to enter the correct pin, otherwise the session is terminated)
 ```
 Pin verification successfull
 Select one of the below accounts by serial number or enter 0 to exit: